You've probably heard it, and maybe said it:

 The maximum capacity of a device is therefore limited by the wireless standards it supports.
 However, how close to that maximum it actually performs will be affected by the wireless network.

 When you have multiple access points with client management and band steering, older gadgets can be better taken care of, because the network determines what and where the best connection is.
-It can also isolate any gadgets with poor performance so that it doesn't cause problems for others on the network.
-This is one of the reasons why Eye Networks have chosen to recommend and distribute smart mesh networks from eero and Zyxel
+It can also isolate any gadgets with poor performance so that it doesn’t cause problems for others on the network.
+This is one of the reasons why Eye Networks has chosen to sell and recommend smart mesh networks from eero and Zyxel.

 If you wonder what your wireless access point supports, check the documentation that came with it, or search online for the model name and number + "Specifications".
 If you got the equipment from your internet service provider, you can also ask them.